 Membership recruitment efforts take place throughout the year.
 Our main objective is to ensure that every youth is invited to join Scouting, and to fulfill our promise to new Scouts for a great Scouting program.

 Every December, all units (packs, troops, teams, crews, posts) are required to renew their affiliation with Scouting.

 Roundtable is a monthly program offered by districts that gives leaders hands-on experience and provides a forum for leaders to offer and receive help from their fellow Scouters.

-There are five Scout Shops in the area to get all of your Scouting supplies.
+There are four Scout Shops in the area to get all of your Scouting supplies.